Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Theoretical Framework

-However, $\alpha_{min}\geq0$ by definition, so the right term of the inequality has to be positive for $\alpha_{min}$ to exist.
-Thus, we obtain the following condition:

-The other cases are proved by using the same reasoning. \end{proof} Theorem \ref{theorem:condition on the parameters} shows that in 2 particular cases described by Eqs. (\ref{eq:alpha_min_m}) and (\ref{eq:alpha_min_alpha_max}) , when $\alpha_{min}$ is determined first, there is no constraint on its value other than that it should be positive and lower than 1.
+\end{theorem} Refer to Appendix A for proof.
+Theorem \ref{theorem:condition on the parameters} shows that in 2 particular cases described by Eqs. (\ref{eq:alpha_min_m}) and (\ref{eq:alpha_min_alpha_max}), when $\alpha_{min}$ is determined first, there is no constraint on its value other than that it should be positive and lower than 1.
 These 2 cases should be preferred over the other more constrained ones when choosing the values of $\alpha_{min}$, $\alpha_{max}$ and $M$.
 The theorem also ensures the choice of well defined parameters, given $H_{min}$ and $H_{max}$ only.
 Nevertheless, in some datasets, the difference between $H_{min}$ and $H_{max}$ is considerable and may lead to the choice of a high number of windows $M$, a maximum overlap $\alpha_{max}$ close to 1, or a minimum overlap $\alpha_{min}$ close to 0.
 Therefore, one can also arbitrarily choose the parameters that are deemed appropriate and then choose a maximum height $\tilde{H}_{max}$ and a minimum height $\tilde{H}_{min}$ such that:

 After performing this choice, each image in the dataset whose height exceeds $\tilde{H}_{max}$ should be shrinked to $\tilde{H}_{max}$, and each image whose height is less than $\tilde{H}_{min}$ should be padded or magnified to $\tilde{H}_{min}$.
 Although this defeats the purpose of the VOTCSW method, it is still better than resizing all the images in the dataset since the images whose heights are within $[\tilde{H}_{min},\tilde{H}_{max}]$ will remain the same.
 Using Proposition \ref{prop:alpha_simple}, Proposition \ref{prop:h} and Theorem \ref{theorem:condition on the parameters} enables any image whose height is between the limits $H_{min}$ and $H_{max}$ and whose aspect ratio $\beta$ is the same as that of the sliding window $\gamma$ to be transformed in a fixed 3-dimensional representation $(h,\gamma h,M)$.
 However, the order of the windows in the 3-dimensional sequence should not be arbitrary as it should ensure a correlation between every two consecutive windows.
 The VOTCSW method is based on the sliding window technique which is widely used on 1-dimensional signals because the inter-window correlation is always ensured.
 However, this is no longer guaranteed for higher dimensional signals such as images as shown in Figure \ref{fig:sliding_window} which describes the sliding window technique on an image represented by a rectangle where the the light blue color represents a window a the dark blue color shows the overlap between two windows.
 As represented by the arrows, the window slides from left to right and resumes to the initial position when it reaches the boundaries of the image.
 It then slides one step downward and continues sliding from left to right until it covers the whole image.
 This sliding pattern does not ensure that every two consecutive windows are correlated and this can be noticed in the aforementioned figure where window $n$ and window $n+1$ are totally separated.